ABOUT NATALIE MEG EVANS

 A novel from Natalie Meg Evans is an epic journey, built around a strong female character locked in a struggle for independence and to realise her creative dreams.
 Where do these stories come from?

 Perhaps from a pivotal event just days after her sixth birthday when her dad died in a car accident.
 It not only robbed Natalie of a beloved friend but engulfed her family.
 Her mother, traumatised by shock, nevertheless became the rock-like personality that inspires the characters of Natalie’s heroines.
 Financial trauma and schoolyard bullying dominated Natalie’s childhood, and as children do, she found security in reading and in the recesses of her imagination.
 She wrote her first book in the aftermath of her dad’s passing, tellingly about a robin who left his wife and fledglings in the nest to find food and never returned.
 It still makes her sister cry!
-Her adult stories are far more upbeat (and multi-layered!) but nevertheless, deal with the realities of life and with injustice.
-And ultimately, with the triumph of the spirit over adversity.
+Her adult stories are far more upbeat (and multi-layered!) but nevertheless, deal with the triumph of the spirit over adversity.